syncfusion-content/wpf-docs/wpf/Calculate/Function-Reference-Section.md

 ### Syntax:

-VarP(listofvalues)
+VarP(list)

 where,

-* listofvalues provides the range or values that contain the population.
+* list provides the range or values that contain the population.

 ## VARPA